 For decades hotels choose blend abstract art for their interiors, often purchasing art in a bulk from art manufacturing companies.
 But nowadays hotel management is more willing to experiment and invest money into bold statement pieces.
 The new generation of guests is composed of social media savvy individuals with a trained eye for good visual objects.

 As every trip is an opportunity for creating great social media content, guests expect Instagram-worthy art in every corner of the hotel.
 Staying in a hotel without art or with very poor art can be quite disappointing.
-Realizing that in the 21st century, clients expect unique hotel art pieces that will make their stay a one-of-a-kind experience, hotels began to think outside the box.
+Realizing that in the 21st century, clients expect unique hotel artworks that will make their stay a one-of-a-kind experience, hotels began to think outside the box.

 Nowadays hotels are looking for art pieces that will be the topic of a conversation.
 Eye-catching artworks that will make their venue stand out from the competition and improve the satisfaction of their guests.
 Let’s take a look at a few trends in the hospitality industry that have made hotel art more exciting than ever.